13 Global environmental change

 Over the past few decades, spring phenology has consistently advanced across the Northern Hemisphere.
 In Europe, spring leaf-out significantly advanced during the period 1982–2011 at an average rate of -0.47 days yr-1 for deciduous trees (Fu et al. 2014) (Figure 13.2 a), based on data from the PEP725 network (Templ et al. 2018).
 Similarly, in China, the mean advance of spring leaf unfolding was -0.42 days yr-1 for the same period (Ge et al. 2015) (Figure 13.2 c).
 In North America, the trend was slower, with the SOS advancing by -0.09 days yr-1 for the period 1982-2011 (Figure 13.2 e), based on stations of the USA National Phenology Network (US-NPN data).

 In contrast, autumn leaf senescence has shown a weaker and less consistent trend (Piao et al. 2019), and fewer studies have investigated in situ EOS trends (Gallinat, Primack, and Wagner 2015).
 In Europe, autumnal events have been delayed by only 0.01 days yr-1 between 1982 and 2011 (Fu et al. 2014) (Figure 13.2 b), using records from the PEP725 network (Templ et al. 2018).
 In China, the EOS was delayed more substantially, by 0.26 days yr-1 for this period (Ge et al. 2015) (Figure 13.2 d).
-Although there was not enough data for leaf senescence in the US-NPN, other studies showed leaf coloring in the USA has also been delayed ranging from 0.24 to 0.36 days yr-1 (Jeong and Medvigy 2014).
+Although there was not enough data for leaf senescence in the US-NPN, other studies showed leaf coloring in the USA has also been delayed ranging from 0.24 to 0.36 days yr-1 (S.-J. Jeong and Medvigy 2014).

 13.1.3.2 Evidence from remote-sensing data

-An early onset of the SOS has been observed also from satellite NDVI records from the Global Inventory Modeling and Mapping Studies (GIMMS) during 1982–2011 in approximately 75% of the Northern Hemisphere, while a delay was found in other regions, primarily in western North America (Figure 13.3).
+An early onset of the SOS has been observed also from satellite NDVI records from the Global Inventory Modeling and Mapping Studies (GIMMS) during 1982–2011 in approximately 75% of the Northern Hemisphere, while a delay was found in other regions, primarily in western North America (Figure 13.3 a).
 Some recent satellite‐based studies suggest that the trend of advancing SOS has decelerated since 2000 (Park et al. 2018).
 Altogether, the advancement of the SOS has an average rate of 0.21 days yr-1 (Piao et al. 2019).

 A delay in the EOS was reported over the past decades, with an overall trend of 0.18 days yr-1 (Liu et al. 2016).
-Spatially, EOS trends were less homogeneous than SOS trends, with ~65% of the Northern Hemisphere showing a delay in EOS while an advance was found in ~35% of the territory, mainly in Siberia and arid/semi‐arid regions (Figure 13.3).
+Spatially, EOS trends were less homogeneous than SOS trends, with ~65% of the Northern Hemisphere showing a delay in EOS while an advance was found in ~35% of the territory, mainly in Siberia and arid/semi‐arid regions (Figure 13.3 b).

 Both ground-based observations and satellite‐based studies are consistent and generally show an advance in spring phenology and a delay in autumn leaf senescence over the past decades.
 However, these changes in SOS and especially on EOS are not consistent across the globe (Piao et al. 2019) and differ by regions, periods considered, and plant species (Figure 13.4).